emmy-codes/coscalendar/README.md

 Design - I never really had a specific colour theme in mind with this project, and I just hoped that it would become clear as the project developed.
 The initial blue colour theme was designed with [colour psychology](https://londonimageinstitute.com/how-to-empower-yourself-with-color-psychology/) in mind.
 I felt the palette to be lacking though so it needed sprucing up from my original plan.

+I added a few more colour themes to the Tailwind config, as well as a nice gradient background which allowed me to utilise a broader colour theme and spice the site up a bit.
+The blue colour was a bit Facebook-y, but I still like the colours!

 Accessibility - The accessibility standard was planned here, with the use of alt text, being mindful of colour palettes so that text remains easy to read, and so forth.
 I received the added bonus of learning about a clever class via the Tailwind CSS components titled "sr-only" which allows for elements to be hidden on a page, but keep them accessible for screen readers.
 This helped to improve the accessibility of my page in ways I hadn't previously considered when we hide things that may be meaningful for visually impaired users.

 Features -